Off-Campus Recycling Resources

 The City of Evanston collects recycling for single-family homes and multifamily properties with four units or fewer.
 The City provides the recycling containers for these properties and collects the materials.
 Residents living in these types of properties can call 311 to report a missed pickup or request replacement containers.

 Groot Industries is the City’s contracted hauler for multifamily buildings with four or more units, including large apartment buildings, and all businesses in Evanston.
 Building owners and managers work with Groot to set up their service.
 As part of the contract with the City and Groot, each property receives one 95-gallon recycling cart free of charge.
 Building owners can arrange for additional recycling services at their discretion.
 Not all properties have the same level of service for recycling, so students should inquire about recycling availability, bin location, and collection frequency prior to signing a lease.
 The City can provide guides or signs to support recycling efforts at any residential property in Evanston.
 Residents can request these materials by calling 311.

 Evanston also offers residents options for recycling batteries, fluorescent lamps, medications, and more.

 City of Chicago

-The City of Chicago collects recycling for single-family homes and multi-family properties with 3-units or less in most wards across the City.
-Residents of these types of properties can call 311 to report a missed pick-up or obtain recycling carts.
-If your building does not have City service, refer to the link above for a list of recycling drop-off centers.
+The City of Chicago offers blue cart recycling for single-family homes and multifamily properties with four units or less.
+Residents living in these types of properties can call 311 to report a missed pickup or to obtain recycling carts.

 - Resource Center Chicago is Chicago’s largest non-profit recycler, operating drop-off sites and providing private collection services throughout the city.